 Did you know?
 According to research on how people search, voice queries are 3.7 times more likely to include question words like “who,” “what,” “where,” “when,” “why,” and “how” compared to text searches.

-This conversational nature creates unique opportunities for businesses.
+This conversational quality creates opportunities for businesses.
 Instead of targeting “plumber emergency,” you might optimise for “I need a plumber right now because my kitchen is flooding.”
-The specificity reveals urgency and context that traditional keywords miss entirely.
+The specificity reveals urgency and context that traditional keywords miss.

 Voice searches also include more personal pronouns and location-specific language.
 People say “Where can I get my car fixed near me?” rather than “auto repair shop.”
-This shift towards personalised, contextual language means your content strategy needs to account for the human element behind each query.
+This shift towards personal, contextual language means your content strategy needs to account for the human behind each query.

 Questions dominate voice search in ways that would make a curious five-year-old proud.
-The interrogative format comes naturally when speaking, creating distinct patterns that savvy marketers can exploit.
+The interrogative format comes naturally when speaking, creating distinct patterns that marketers can use.

 The most common question structures follow predictable patterns: